kurtradecki/gcp-pa-psc-looker-demo/README.md

 8. Wait a 15-20 minutes for the script to complete (setting Looker custom domain takes 10-15 minutes).
 You'll see a message similar to "Apply complete!" and then move to the next section.\
 Note: Most of the time for the script to run is updating Looker Core custom domain which "takes 10 to 15 minutes to complete."
 From [Create a custom domain](https://cloud.google.com/looker/docs/looker-core-psc-access#create_a_custom_domain_2)

+## Troubleshooting

+Most errors in this Terraform script can be cleared by running the 'terraform plan' and 'terraform apply -auto-approve' again.

+gcloud commands in Terraform can at times return a long error message that includes the following error: "local-exec provisioner error" and "unable to queue operation since queue fifo_queue is full according to queue".
+Same as mentioned, re-running the terraform commands 'terraform plan' and 'terraform apply -auto-approve' will clear the error.

 ## Conclusion & Cleanup

 Congratulations!
 You've successfully deployed the script.